Carlsberg (district): Carlsberg Museum

 The Carlsberg Museum is built in conjunction with Carl's Villa and used to house the first Ny Carlsberg Glyptotek.
 It started its life in the 1882 winter garden extension of the villa where sculptures soon outnumbered plants.
 The same year the collection was opened to the public.
 In the following years the museum was gradually expanded until reaching a total of 19 galleries in 1885.
 Vilhelm Dahlerup designed the first 14 galleries while Hack Kampmann designed the last four as well as the reconstruction of the winter garden.
 After the collections were moved to the present Ny Carlsberg Glyptotek, the building was used for various purposes before it in 1915 was turned into a museum of the brewery.
 The building is made in red tiles.
-The most notable galley is the Empress Gallery which consists of a rotunda featuring four Ionic columns inline with the apse.
+The most notable gallery is the Empress Gallery which consists of a rotunda featuring four Ionic columns inline with the apse.
 The remaining galleries display variations in ornamentation of floors, walls and ceilings and are toplit.